 Dry Shampoo FAQ

-Whenever your hair is feeling oily or you need a lift!
+Whenever your hair is feeling oily or you need a lift you can use it!
 Typically this is best on day 2 or 3 (or even 4 or 5) hair.

 I hope this helps you find a brand that you love and officially know how to apply dry shampoo!

 Now that you know how to use dry shampoo correctly, let’s tackle some other hair products!
-Check out this post for everything you need to know about using purple shampoo on dry hair, and if you’re looking for non-toxic shampoos, head here for 15 natural organic shampoo brands.
+Check out this post for everything you need to know about using purple shampoo on dry hair, and here is info on the best hairspray to hold curls.

 Thanks so much for reading!